paulsamuels/PSStyle/README.md

 ##Installation and Use

-Just include `PSStyleManager.*` and `PSStyleDispatcher.*`.
+Just include `PSStyleManager.*` and `PSStyleResolver.*`.
 Then implement your logic in subclasses of these two.

 - A subclass of `PSStyleManager` - is where you declare the domain specific names of the assets you want to provide.
-- Multiple subclasses of `PSStyleDispatcher` - is where you define the logic to provide assets when asked, you can provide your own basic caching behaviour and will be told when to purge your cache.
+- Multiple subclasses of `PSStyleResolver` - is where you define the logic to provide assets when asked, you can provide your own basic caching behaviour and will be told when to purge your cache.

 ##Example application